matthewdeguzman/GatorGuessr/Sprint2.md

 ### func deleteUser(w http.ResponseWriter, r *http.Request)
 takes the id parameter in the request deletes the user with the matching id

+## Front End
+### public showUserError - registration
+Returns a boolean on whether the username is already taken.
+If there is a matching display in an error message on the registration page.
+### submitRegistration
+Takes in user input of username and password for registration.
+Checks to see if there is a matching username through HTTP get and, if not, use HTTP post to create a user and navigate to the log-in page.
+If there is a match, it displays an error message through showUserError implemented in the HTML file.
+### verifySubmit
+This checks whether the submit button will be enabled, depending on the user fulfilling username and password requirements.
+### showUserError
+This boolean displays an error message if the username is not found in the system during login.
+### showPassError
+This boolean displays an error message if there was a found user, but it was an incorrect password during login.

+### submitLogin
+Takes in user input of username and password for logging in.
+This checks whether it is a match for a defined user in the system and, if not, displays error messages utilizing the previous two boolean functions.
+It scans through an HTTP get.
+It logs in and navigates the user to the home page if it is a match.